ronrothjr/fate-cli/README.md

-#### Fate CLI will cover the complete features of the Fate Condensed, FAE and Core Systems.
+#### Fate CLI is a Discord bot that will cover the complete features of the Fate Condensed, FAE and Core Systems.

 **_Bold italics Indicates that the feature has not yet been implemented_**